-Prerequisite: MT 125 and MT 130, or MT 137 or a score of 26 or above on the math component of the ACT.
+Prerequisite: MT 125 and MT 130, or MT 137 or minimum ACT math score of 26 or minimum SAT math score of 610.

 A study of the properties and applications of limits, techniques and applications of differentiation and the fundamental theorem of calculus as limits, derivatives, and integrals relate to polynomial, exponential, logarithmic, and trigonometric functions.